-The Peterborough Drug Strategy document was finalized in 2012 and was based on a consultation process that engaged stakeholders throughout the city and county.
-Based on the information that we gathered from our consultations, we compiled a list of 93 recommendations to be implemented in our community.
-Read the strategy in full here.
+The PDS Strategic Planning Framework was finalized in 2019 and was based on a consultation process that engaged stakeholders throughout the city and county.
+Based on the information that we gathered from our consultations, we defined our mission, approach, values, and four strategic focus areas.

-Based on the strategy and the recommendations, PDS has received funding and implemented a number of projects.
+Based on our strategic plan, PDS has received funding and implemented a number of projects.
 See our projects page for more information on past and current projects.

 Mission & Values

-The Peterborough Drug Strategy collaborative is committed to the ongoing development and implementation of a community-based drug strategy that aims to reduce the harms related to substance use in the County and City of Peterborough.
-This strategy works to improve the health, safety, and well-being of citizens with an approach based on the four pillars of prevention, harm reduction, enforcement, and treatment.
+Using a collaborative approach, the Peterborough Drug Strategy is committed to the ongoing development and implementation of community-based initiatives that aim to reduce the harms related to substance use in the City and County of Peterborough.

-- We respect the equality, dignity, human rights, strengths, and choices of people, families, neighbourhoods, and communities.
-Drug use is value neutral.
-A person’s worth is neither diminished nor increased by virtue of their drug use.
+Honouring the dignity, strengths, and rights of each individual, while striving for greater equity, we work from a person-centered framework and value respect for the choices of people, families, neighbourhoods, and communities.
+Drug use is value neutral and a person’s worth is neither diminished nor increased as a result of their drug use.